- A magnificently illustrated book exploring different kinds of patterns and symmetry in the diverse realms of nature

 -- David Lorimer, Scientific and Medical Network Review

-John Blackwood worked in mechanical engineering design for nearly 30 years and was inspired by Lawrence Edwards' work with plant geometry.
+John Blackwood, who died in 2015, worked in mechanical engineering design for nearly 30 years and was inspired by Lawrence Edwards' work with plant geometry.
 He became a teacher at the Glenaeon Rudolf Steiner School in Sydney, Australia.
 There he designed a maths course for Classes 11 and 12 which was accepted by the school board of New South Wales.
-He lives in Sydney.
-He is the author of Mathematics in Nature, Space and Time (Floris Books, 2011).
+He lived in Sydney and was also the author of Mathematics in Nature, Space and Time (Floris Books).

 John Blackwood has also written a book on maths and geometry in the world around us for use in schools: